thiago95macedo/weth/addons/website/README.md

 --------------------

-Get an awesome and <a href="https://www.weth.com.br/page/website-builder">free website</a>, easily customizable with the Odoo <a href="https://www.weth.com.br/page/website-builder">website builder</a>.
+Get an awesome and <a href="https://www.weth.com.br/page/website-builder">free website</a>, easily customizable with the WETH <a href="https://www.weth.com.br/page/website-builder">website builder</a>.

 Create enterprise grade website with our super easy builder.
 Use finely designed building blocks and edit everything inline.